 The Foundation signed a lease agreement for office space expiring in July 2025.
+During the fiscal year, the Foundation amended the original lease agreement, which expanded the amount of office space and extended the lease term until December 2028.
 The Foundation also leases office equipment under an operating lease agreement with a term expiring in fiscal 2026.
 Neither lease includes options to renew.

-The Organization used risk-free rates ranging from 3.15% - 3.17% for the leases included in the future commitments below in order to determine the present value of the lease liability.
-Lease terms range from 25 to 34 months.
-Operating lease expense and operating cash flows paid to fulfill operating lease commitments was \$41,429 for the year ended June 30, 2023.
+The Foundation used risk-free rates ranging from 3.15% - 3.93% for the leases included in the future commitments below in order to determine the present value of the lease liability.
+Lease terms range from 20 to 54 months.
+For the years ended June 30, 2024 and 2023, operating lease expense was \$56,324 and \$41,429, respectively, and operating cash flows paid to fulfill operating lease commitments was \$53,922 and \$41,429, respectively.